Last Updated on August 7th, 2020

 The steam carries essential oils of rose and water to the flask.
 About 20% what arrives in the collection flask is essential oil, and about 80% is water with small amounts of essential oil mixed in.
 This water is known as rose water.
 The rose attar is a dark green syrup.
 As it cools, the green syrup forms white crystals.
 But the rose water stays liquid at room temperature and can be used in a variety of ways.

 Some of the favorite foods of Greece and Turkey are flavored with rose water.
 Loukoum, also known as Turkish delight, is flavored with rose water.
-In India and the Arab world, rice is flavored with rose water.
-Rose water is used as a substitute for cooking sherry, vermouth, and wine in the Muslim world, and it is an important ingredient in fruit drinks in Malaysia and Singapore, marzipan in Europe, a French dessert known as a madeleine, and in the cookies and candies popular in the early United States.
+In India and the Arab world, rice is flavored with rose water. 🍚🍷 Rose water is used as a substitute for cooking sherry, vermouth, and wine in the Muslim world, and it is an important ingredient in fruit drinks in Malaysia and Singapore, marzipan in Europe, a French dessert known as a madeleine, and in the cookies and candies popular in the early United States.

-Wash your face with your usual cleanser.
+The best way to use rose water for acne is to use as a wash or facial spray.
+Start by washing your face with your usual cleanser.
 Rinse off the cleanser with warm water and pat your face dry with a clean towel.
-Then place the clean soft washcloth into the mixture of rose water and lemon juice until it is soaked, close your eyes, and place the rose water-soaked wash cloth over your face.
-Moisten your skin with the mixture and allow to dry.
-Wait 15 minutes, and then rinse the residue off your skin with warm water and pat dry again.
+If you have a rose water spray, simply hold the container a few inches away from your face and spray several times.
+If you have non-spray rose water, then place a clean soft washcloth to the opening of the rose water and gently turn the bottle over several times until a small area of the washcloth is soaked.
+Then close your eyes and place the rose water-soaked washcloth over your face.
+Let the washcloth sit for 30 seconds to moisten your skin.
+Then remove the washcloth, wait 15 minutes, and rinse the residue off your skin with warm water and pat dry again.